solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 Immutability is a simple concept: **an immutable value is some data that cannot be changed**.
 If you _do_ want to change it, you create a completely new value, which is equal to the original except for the modified parts.

-In JavaScript, primitive types like numbers, strings and booleans are **immutable.** Modifications create new values:
+In JavaScript, primitive types like numbers, strings and booleans are **immutable**.
+Modifications create new values:

 ```js
 let oldString = 'Hello';